TomasSuarezL/autofi-challenge-frontend/README.md

 For new comments, they aren't persisted anywhere.

+When refreshing on Post Details page, it redirects to Posts List page (no state rehydration).

 Data fetching isn't optimized (no cache, unnecesary fetchs).

 Project structure and design isn't optimized to scale.